 St. Paul writes to the Corinthians, “I appeal to you, brothers and sisters, by the name of our Lord Jesus Christ, that all of you be in agreement and that there be no divisions among you, but that you be united in the same mind and the same purpose” (I Cor.
 1:10).

-I wish other groups of Christians, especially the Primates of the Anglican Communion, could know the kind of unity that exists in our parish - an inviting, unity of heart, mind, and purpose that is in contrast to the day-to-day conflicts that plague us.
+I wish other groups of Christians could know the kind of unity that exists in our Cathedral community - an inviting unity of heart, mind, and purpose that is in contrast to the day-to-day conflicts that plague us.
 This unity is not based on agreement in everything, but is similar to what St. Paul described in another message he sent to the Ephesians, “I therefore, the prisoner in the Lord, beg you to lead a life worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love, making every effort to maintain the unity of the Spirit in the bond of peace.
 There is one body and one Spirit, just as you were called to the one hope of your calling, one Lord, one faith, one baptism, one God and Father of all, who is above all and through all and in all” (Eph.
 4:1-6).

 Perhaps there is some way it can be exported.
 Let me tell you about a place that did just that.